 The most common complications associated with genital piercing include:

 - Thick scarring on the piercing site

 - The clitoris is a very sensitive area and we do not advise you to get pierced.
 Piercing the clitoris may result in serious nerve damage.

 - Clitoral Hood Piercing is done as expressions of independence, for religious or cultural reasons, or to adorn one’s body.
 Some do it for sexual purposes.

-- Clitoral Hood Piercing is done in using a strict sterile technique to avoid infection and under intravenous sedation and local anesthesia to alleviate the pain.
+- Clitoral Hood Piercing is done in using a strict sterile technique to avoid infection, and under intravenous sedation with local anesthesia to alleviate the pain.

 - Though painful initially, piercing usually heals well.
 It should be cleaned and applied with antiseptic to minimize the risk of infection.

 We chose several techniques for piercing in our center:

 1) Fourchette Piercing